Skip to content

 Direct experience with professional work in public affairs is a key component of our MPA curriculum, serving as a practical complement to formal academic study.
 Hands-on learning gives students an accurate perception of the kind of work they’ll be involved in post-graduation and provides invaluable experience that students will take into careers that make a tangible difference in people’s lives.

-Our students often say that they’re drawn to Cornell’s MPA because of the emphasis we place on experiential learning, with hands-on opportunities offered both inside and outside of the classroom.
+Our students often say that they’re drawn to the Cornell Brooks School MPA because of the emphasis we place on experiential learning, with hands-on opportunities offered both inside and outside of the classroom.
 In addition to internship and externship opportunities, as well as numerous courses with experiential learning components, we offer two intensive consulting courses that are client-based.
 Graduates regularly cite their consulting engagements as key in helping them develop the skill set they need to be successful in their careers.

 Opportunities for Real-World Learning at Cornell

-In Cornell’s MPA program, there are several options for fulfilling the Practical Experience requirement for the MPA.
+In the Cornell Brooks School MPA program, there are several options for fulfilling the Practical Experience requirement for the MPA.
 Real-world consulting opportunities, internships, off-campus study, and Capstone experiences help you develop the skill set you need to be successful in your future careers.

-To fulfill the Practical Experience component of the Cornell MPA degree, most students choose to complete an internship in the summer between the first and second year of study, or an externship while enrolled in one of CIPA’s off-campus semester programs.
+To fulfill the Practical Experience component of the MPA degree, most students choose to complete an internship in the summer between the first and second year of study, or an externship while enrolled in one of the off-campus semester programs.

 Internships are available both in the United States and abroad in public, private, and nonprofit organizations across the field of public affairs.